Academy of

 Sample Examination

 This examination is to help and encourage the dentist who are interested to take up the exam.
 Some of the questions from previous examination are chosen and released in the form of a sample examination.
-The sample examination may be purchased on the ACDI website.
+The sample examination will be provided after registering for the exam.

 CLINICAL CASE SUBMISSION/EXAMINATION